Anti-Semitism comes back to haunt Europe

 It has been in the background at some of the demonstrations against Israeli actions in Gaza.

-Recently, during a protest in Paris, a synagogue was attacked and there were chants of "Jews to the gas chambers".
-In Sarcelles they used the slogan "death to the Jews" and a kosher market was looted.
+Recently, during a protest in Paris, a synagogue was attacked and it was reported there were chants of "Jews to the gas chambers".
+In Sarcelles, again there were reports of the slogan "death to the Jews" being used and a kosher market was set on fire.
+However, some of those taking part in the protest insist there was no anti-Semitic chanting.

 Jewish groups have tracked an increase in the use of the words "dirty Jew" on Twitter.